|SOUSA/ABA/OSTWALD AWARD — CASH PRIZE OF $5,000|

 4. There is not a maximum/minimum length for entries, nor is there a limit on the number of movements.
 The number of works submitted by a composer is limited to three per year, and each entry must be sent separately.
 ABA members are not allowed to submit a work for consideration.

 5. Candidates should submit their entries via email to the address below.
 Submissions should include a PDF of the full score and an MP3 recording utilizing the instrumentation indicated on the score.
 Please do not send paper scores and/or parts, and note that MIDI-type realizations will NOT be accepted; recordings MUST be produced from a live performance or recording session.
 There is no requirement to remove the composers name or other identifying marks from the score or recording.

-6. The ABA intends to publicize the names of the works and composers of the twelve Finalists.
-Please note on your entry email your approval or disapproval to publish the submitted composition if selected one of the finalists.
-Consent of publication of will not impact the committee’s evaluation.
+6. The ABA would like to release the title and composer information for the Sousa-ABA-Ostwald Award finalists.
+Please note on your entry email your approval/disapproval to share this information with the public.
+Consent will not impact the committee’s evaluation.